-Mission and Outreach seeks to serve those less fortunate members of our local and international communities.
+Mission and Outreach seeks to serve all those in need.
 We actively support the local community: Arundel House of Hope, Habitat for Humanity, Holiday Sharing, Paul’s Place, SPAN, Winter Shelter, and the Severna Park Community Center.
-We also provide our facilities to Boy Scout’s of America, Narcotics Anonymous, Alcoholics Anonymous, Mother’s of Multiples, and the Aspergers Support Group.
+We also provide our facilities to Boy Scout’s of America, Narcotics Anonymous, and Alcoholics Anonymous.

 All are invited to join the Mission & Outreach Commission with both their time and talent to fulfill our greater mission “to serve.”
 We welcome your help in the work of the commission to assist those who need our support.
 Contact our commissioners for more information about any of our outreach ministries:

 Appalachia Service Project (ASP): Come and be the hands, feet, hammers and circular saws of Christ alive in the world.
 We will work together, have fun together, worship together, and help transform the lives of those we will serve by making their home warmer, safer and drier.
+The dates for ASP 2019 are June 23-29.
 Open to youth 14-18 years old and adult mentors; no previous rehab or construction experience necessary.
-For details and to sign up contact Matthew Hanisian.
+For details and to sign up contact Rev. Matthew Hanisian.

 Backpack Buddies: Gathers, packs and delivers weekend food to AA County students in need each Friday.
 Currently working with three local schools.
 This ministry allows these students to have healthy foods at home and be ready and able to learn.
 We believe it helps ease the financial burden for these families as well.
 St. Martin’s members make, donate, buy, sort, and pack food each week.
 The fellowship is priceless.
 All ages can participate, contact Michele Cummings.